anovelmous-dev-squad/anovelmous/README.md

  - Videos... limited to 7 seconds = Vine
  - Novels.. one word at a time, together = Anovelmous

+### Prewriting

+Good literature needs prior thought.

+It also needs *characters*, *places*, and *plot items*.

+Before we start a novel, we need to do the following:

+  1. Figure out a vague back-of-book summary
+  2. Craft some characters, places, and plot items
+  3. (Proto) Name it

+These steps will happen in sequence, each after a certain amount of time to allow for reddit-style voting to occur on contributions.

+The word-by-word contribution will begin once the prewriting rounds are completed.

 ## So how does it play.
 Tell me.

 Every 10 seconds, a voting round ends.
 During each round, an author may cast a vote for the next word in the novel.